paul-hammant/cs_diagram/README.md

 # Constraints

-1. Toolbar buttosn should pop an overlay that has a sandboxed iFrame that deals via window.postMessage(..)
+1. Toolbar buttons should pop an overlay that has a sandboxed iFrame that deals via window.postMessage(..)
 2. All served from SAME ORIGIN, yet **constrained** per #1
 3. All statically hosted - no server components **for now**.
 No persistence of the shape alignments needed while testing the operations on the SVG canvas
 2. For enhancements to this prototype, we walk a skeleton.
 Thin vertical slices and all that.